Campaign of the Month: June 2014

 Iron Dingoes Infantry Field Kit (3017)

-Iron Dingoes defensive strategy is based on the “Boots on the Ground” ideology of small groups of armed “Militia”; traditionally local forces and civilians armed with basic automatic rifles and anti-armor/anti-Mech rocket launchers backed by MGs deployed in static defensive positions.
+Iron Dingoes defensive strategy is based on the “Boots on the Ground” ideology of small groups of armed infantry; traditionally local forces and civilians armed with basic automatic rifles and anti-armor/anti-Mech rocket launchers backed by MGs deployed in static defensive positions.
 The most basic of defenses, these forces consist of ballistic infantry with support weapons intended to protect important positions on-planet, but are given good training and usually backed by some form of armor or light BattleMechs to provide a close-in “punch”.

-The basic combat suit of the baseline infantry unit in Iron Dingoes service follows.
-Many were acquired through open market channels, where the suits were originally intended for civilian use, but have been militarized for riot duty and acquired through salvage rights by the Dingoes quarter-masters on System – Dunkelheim at the conclusion of their contract with TF 29.
-About half are older-style Taurian Concordat combat armor, found in a cache near the Peripery border, along with common assault rifles similiar in design to their traditional “Holy Grails”.
-Replacement suits and parts are easily purchased through vendors serving the same criteria only on major industrial Periphery worlds.
+Many of these sets were acquired through open market channels, where the suits were originally intended for civilian use, but had been militarized for riot duty and acquired through salvage rights by the Iron Dingoes quarter-masters on System – Dunkelheim at the conclusion of their Contract – “Operation : Overlord”.
+About half are older-style Taurian Concordat combat armor, found in a cache near the Periphery border, along with common BM-118 Assault Rifles.
+Replacement parts are easily purchased through vendors serving the same criteria only on major industrial Periphery worlds.

 Equipment Rating : C-B-C